iot-home-control/firmware/README.md

 In the Web Frontend, this `vnode_id` is needed to configure a device for the Home Control IOT System.

 #### Examples
+All mentioned pins correspond to the Arduino pin naming scheme.

 Sonoff relay device
 ```json
 {